15 Types of Butterflies in Wisconsin

 Monarch butterflies are one of the most common types of butterflies found in Wisconsin.

-These beautiful creatures are known for their orange and black wings, which are adorned with white spots and veins.
+These beautiful creatures are known for their orange and black wings, adorned with white spots and veins.

-Monarchs are migratory, which means that they travel long distances each year to find suitable breeding and feeding grounds.
+Monarchs are migratory, so they travel long distances yearly to find suitable breeding and feeding grounds.

 They are also important pollinators, helping to spread pollen from one plant to another.

-If you’re interested in learning more about butterflies in Wisconsin, be sure to keep an eye out for the majestic monarch.
+If you’re interested in learning more about butterflies in Wisconsin, keep an eye out for the majestic monarch.

 14. Mourning Cloak